rwynn/monstache-site/src/config.md

 !!! note
 	This option may be passed on the command line as ./monstache --elasticsearch-url URL1 --elasticsearch-url URL2

+## elasticsearch-healthcheck-timeout-startup

+int (default `15`)

+The number of seconds to wait on the initial health check to Elasticsearch to responed before giving up and exiting.

+## elasticsearch-healthcheck-timeout

+int (default `5`)

+The number of seconds to wait for a post-initial health check to Elasticsearch to respond

 ## elasticsearch-version

 string (by default `determined by connecting to the server`)